 The largest caving area in the UK is right here in (well, below) Yorkshire.
 There are 2,000 caves and potholes, plus more than 400km of surveyed passages.
-This summer why not don your hard hat and discover Yorkshire’s unique geology in all its glory?
+This summer, why not don your hard hat and discover Yorkshire’s unique geology in all its glory?

 Experience the thrill of coming face to face with some of the world’s most incredible and deadly mammals.
 Encounter African Lions, Amur Tigers and critically endangered Amur Leopards like never before during this fantastic experience at Yorkshire Wildlife Park.

 Covering 200 different exhibitions across four different venues, the Yorkshire Sculpture Triangle is the sculpture capital of Europe.
-It is made up of four leading arts venues; The Henry Moore Institute, The Hepworth Wakefield, Leeds Art Gallery and Yorkshire Sculpture Park, all of which are located within a 30 minute distance from each other.
-Yorkshire has a special connection with sculpture with two of the most important English sculptures hailing from here; Barbara Hepworth and Henry Moore.
+It is made up of four leading arts venues: The Henry Moore Institute, The Hepworth Wakefield, Leeds Art Gallery and Yorkshire Sculpture Park, all of which are located within a 30-minute distance from each other.
+Yorkshire has a special connection with sculpture, with two of the most important English sculptures hailing from here; Barbara Hepworth and Henry Moore.

-Shambles is one of the best-preserved medieval shopping streets in Europe.
+The Shambles is one of the best-preserved medieval shopping streets in Europe.
 Although none of the original shop-fronts have survived from medieval times, some properties still have exterior wooden shelves, reminders of when cuts of meat were served from the open windows.
 The street was made narrow by design to keep the meat out of direct sunlight.
-Today, the beautiful old buildings have been restored and now house cheerful cafes and quirky boutiques
+Today, the beautiful old buildings have been restored and now house cheerful cafes and quirky boutiques.

 The Cleveland Way National Trail has continued to offer wonderful walking experiences for over 50 years.
-Many walkers consider it as a classic route because of the variety of landscapes through which it travels.
+Many walkers consider it as a classic route because of the variety of landscapes through which it passes.
 The first half of the 109 miles is spent crossing the North York Moors National Park, including great sweeping vistas from the heather moorlands across the Vales of Mowbray and York.

-Yorkshire now boasts the largest number of Michelin Starred restaurants than any other county in England outside of London.
+Yorkshire now boasts the largest number of Michelin-starred restaurants than any other county in England outside of London.
 The magnificent 7 that make up Yorkshire's Michelin Star experience include The Black Swan in Oldstead, Roots, The Pipe and Glass, The Man Behind the Curtain, The Angel at Hetton, Shaun Rankin at Grantley Hall and The Star Inn.

 Over 125 years ago, a man by the name of Bram Stoker visited the stunning seaside town of Whitby and left with an idea that would change literary history forever.
 Inspired by the gothic charm of the town, Stoker went on to write one of the most famous horror novels of all time in the form of Dracula.
-Climb the 199 steps to the romantic ruins of Whitby Abbey where the most famous vampire of all time took refuge.
+Climb the 199 steps to the romantic ruins of Whitby Abbey, where the most famous vampire of all time took refuge.